jetabery/lie-pca/README.md

 ## 🚀 TODO
 - Prove that the recovered group is a Lie group.
 - Reformulate in terms of the discrete Fourier transform.
-- Clean up and finalize the technical proofs.
+- Clean up and the technical proofs.

 ---